 At the same time, there is a critical need to not overburden faculty and department chairs with demands that are overwhelming.
 As such, the following schedule has been created so as to promote less frequent but more meaningful assessment, while simultaneously meeting the expectations of both SACS and the Coordinating Board.
 Wherever possible and appropriate, disciplines may address two competencies with one assessment, e.g. a writing assignment that requires critical thinking.

 The three years of assessment are labeled, respectively, “1”, “2”, or “3”.
 Courses in each component area will assess the stated competencies in the designated year if they teach them.
 For example, in Year 1, every discipline that addresses Critical Thinking and Communication (i.e., everyone) should assess these competencies.
 In Year 2, disciplines teaching Empirical & Quantitative Skills or Personal Responsibility will assess those.
-In Year 3, disciplines assessing Civic & Cultural Awareness and/or Teamwork will assess those competencies.
+In Year 3, disciplines assessing Social Responsibility and/or Teamwork will assess those competencies.

 In each case, only those courses in which the designated competency is identified as being addressed will be expected to assess it.
-So, for example, only those courses in the Life & Physical Science that teach Civic & Cultural Awareness will be expected to assess it in Year 3.
+So, for example, only those courses in the Life & Physical Science that teach Social Responsibility will be expected to assess it in Year 3.

 The accompanying chart illustrates which general education competencies are taught in which areas and the years that they are assessed.
 Green boxes are those in which every course in a given component area addresses that competency.
+Gray-brown boxes are those in which at least half of the courses address that competency.
+White boxes indicate that relatively few courses in that component area address that competency.
 The numbers indicate the year (1, 2, or 3) of the three year cycle in which that competency is assessed.